Guidance Officers

 We can provide support for a range of issues including anxiety, eating disorders, depression, personal relationships, stress and trauma.

-First Nations Coordinator
+First Nations Support

-The First Nations Coordinator helps to engage Aboriginal and Torres Strait Islander students.
+Tracey helps to engage Aboriginal and Torres Strait Islander students.
 She provides educational counselling and support services to Aboriginal and Torres Strait Islander students to equip them for the development of learning and participation at school.

 This involves connecting with students, school staff, community and family of students with a range of opportunities including access to university days.